Call us on 01688 400682

 Ardalanish Weavers | Ardalanish

-From their stunning location behind the beach Ardalanish Weavers produce tweeds and products for global export.
-The Weavers shop can be visited and you can learn about the process and purchase the products.
-They also sell refreshments and snacks too.
+From their stunning location behind the beach, Ardalanish Weavers produce tweeds and products for global export.
+The weavers shop can be visited and you can learn about the process and purchase the products, from knitware, scarves and shawls to beautiful blankets, bothy mats and more.
+Even beautiful wools for those who feel creative themselves.
+Refreshments also usually available too.

 Ardalanish Weavers